Kevin Dearden: Coaching

 In July 2006 he joined the coaching staff at Brentford briefly for a matter of days before deciding instead to take a full-time post at Millwall.
 After coaching for Luton, Stevenage and Leyton Orient, he took on a full-time role as goalkeeping coach and chief scout at Leyton Orient in June 2008.
 When manager Martin Ling and assistant Dean Smith left Orient by mutual consent on 18 January 2009 he was appointed as assistant to Kevin Nugent, caretaker manager for the home match against Southend United on 20 January.
 He resigned from the club on 8 December 2014 for personal reasons.

-On 24 December 2014, Dearden joined home-town club Luton Town as goalkeeping coach.
+On 24 December 2014, Dearden joined home-town club Luton Town as goalkeeping coach, later becoming Team Operations Manager.
+He left the role in July 2026.